Get the answers to these FAQ's

 QUESTIONS ABOUT DIET AND NUTRITION, WEIGHT LOSS/FAT BURNING

 Although the mirror can be a great exercise motivator, the sad reality is that a lot of the time you can't really trust what you think you look like.
-This because we are rarely happy with what we see in the mirror.
-If we are, than more often than not the battle is over.
+This is because we are rarely happy with what we see in the mirror.
+If we are, then more often than not the battle is over.
 This of course does not mean that you run yourself into the ground and never be happy.
 We want to ensure that you congratulate yourself with even the smallest of changes and use them as motivation to keep going.
 One of the things we really believe at Hurl's is that positive incentives always go further than negative ones.

 Solution: If your weight loss really is at a plateau, there's going to be a reason for that.
 See one of our trainers for further assessment or try mixing things up.
 Increase the intensity of your training and ensure that the difficulty of your exercise regime progresses.
 Just remember to ALWAYS progress safely.
 Ensure your diet compliments your body type as well as the type of training you are undergoing, Remember exercise works in unison with your diet.